smartyj44/WEB-APPLICATION-TO-CONVERT-YOUTUBE-CAPTIONS-INTO-SIGN-LANGUAGE/README.md

 Important notes:

-To use it first you have to make an account on google developer console and enable the youtube api v3 and set the "redirect path" and "credential.json" in the new.php.
+*To use it first you have to make an account on google developer console and enable the youtube api v3 and set the "redirect path" and "credential.json" in the new.php.

+*Also if you are viewing the unzipped version then first unzip the "vendor.zip" and "lemmatizer.zip" in the newapi folder.